bpoc-mark/wordpress_template/README.md

 2. run **`npm install`**
 3. after the dependencies installed, run **`npm start`**

-:warning: Jeen Gross does not use the standard format of [Static template](https://github.com/HiPE-Inc-ltd/static_template)
+:warning: Wordpress Template does not use the standard format of [Static template](https://github.com/HiPE-Inc-ltd/static_template)

 ##### Code Block: